 From 1979-1990, Dr. Sarna taught at Hebrew Union College-Jewish Institute of Religion in Cincinnati, where he rose to become Professor of American Jewish history and Director of the Center for the Study of the American Jewish Experience.
-He has also taught at Yale University, the University of Cincinnati, and at the Hebrew University in Jerusalem.
+He has also taught at Harvard, Yale, the University of Cincinnati, and at the Hebrew University in Jerusalem.

 Dr. Sarna came back to Brandeis in 1990 to teach American Jewish history in its Department of Near Eastern & Judaic Studies.
-He served two terms as chair of that department and one term as director of Brandeis' Hornstein Jewish Professional Leadership Program.
-He now chairs the Academic Advisory and Editorial Board of the Jacob Rader Marcus Center of the American Jewish Archives in Cincinnati.
+He chaired that department three different times, and now chairs Brandeis’ Hornstein Jewish Professional Leadership Program.
+He also chairs the Academic Advisory and Editorial Board of the Jacob Rader Marcus Center of the American Jewish Archives in Cincinnati.